 According to the legislation, it is a criminal offense to:

 Those who are involved in activities violating financial restrictions carry the risk of Government seeking criminal penalties against the individual, corporation, or it's management, including reputational damage.

 Sanctions do not concern subsidiaries operating outside the UK entirely and having no legal representation under the UK law.

-Sanctions are forcing targets into changing their dangerous behavior and denying them access to the resources they require to continue their offense.
+Sanctions are forcing targets into changing their dangerous behavior and denying them access to their resources to continue their offense.
 They might be restricted to trade, travel, other regulatory measures, and business transactions.
-Over 2,000 organizations and individuals mentioned in the list are of a huge range of nationalities and residing in the UK, the rest of the world or elsewhere in the EU.
+Over 2,000 organizations and individuals mentioned in the list are of a huge range of nationalities and residing in the UK, the rest of the world, or elsewhere in the EU.